Missing Persons (band): Reissues

 Spring Session M was released on CD in 1995, followed by Rhyme & Reason and Color in Your Life in 2000.
 All three reissues included unreleased B-sides and/or live tracks.
-Classic Masters is a compilation of remastered tracks and dance mixes issued by Capitol Records with no band involvement.
+Classic Masters is a compilation of remastered tracks and dance mixes issued by Capitol Records.

 Beginning in 1997, Cuccurullo began work on his Missing Persons Archival Trilogy project.
 The first CD to be released was Late Nights Early Days in 1998, a live concert recorded in 1981 with the added 1980 studio track "Action/Reaction".
 This was followed up by a compilation of modern remixes of classic MP tracks, Missing Persons Remixed Hits (1999) which included the TV Mania remix of "Destination Unknown".
-In 2002 Lost Tracks was released, a collection of extremely rare Missing Persons studio, live and remixed tracks from five different eras of the band.
+In 2002 Lost Tracks was released, a collection of rare Missing Persons studio, live and remixed tracks from five different eras of the band.

-In January 2021, the band's first three albums Spring Session M, Rhyme & Reason, and Color In Your Life were remastered and reissued with bonus tracks on Rubellan Remasters.
+In January 2021, the band's first three albums Spring Session M, Rhyme & Reason and Color in Your Life were remastered and reissued with bonus tracks on Rubellan Remasters.